 Using the MalCare plugin is the easiest way to perform this task.
 However, we do understand there are some of our readers who have reservations about installing more plugins on their website and would prefer to do it manually.

-- Whitelisting specific IP addresses will block ALL traffic except for the specified IP addresses.
+- Whitelisting specific IP addresses in WordPress will block ALL traffic except for the specified IP addresses.
 This means only a handful of IP addresses will be able to access your WordPress website.
 Every other IP address will be blocked.

 - The manual method is risky because it involves accessing your WordPress files and inserting snippets of codes.
 If you are not a seasoned WordPress user, you will make mistakes.
 Small mistaken lead causes your website to break.